 that come with yours.
 Ask your healthcare provider, nurse, or pharmacist to teach

 you how to use it.
 Many people can check their own blood pressure at home without

 difficulty.
-Some need assistance from a family member or friend.
+Some need help from a family member or friend.

 Your home blood pressure reading is more likely to be accurate if you do the following: